vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_17-how-to-manage-your-azure-iot-hub.md

     1. Save the copied value to Notepad and label it as the deviceConnectionString.

     1. On the sensor-thl-2001 page, copy the Primary Key value to Notepad and label it as the devicePrimaryKey.

-    1. Navigate back to your IoT hub blade.

-    1. On the left side menu, under **Security settings**, click **Shared access policies**.

-    1. Click **iothubowner**.

-    1. Notice that the IoT hub Primary Connection String is listed.

-    1. Copy the value of the IoT hub Primary Connection String to Notepad and label it as the connectionString.

-    1. Navigate to your Azure dashboard.

-    1. On the All resources tile, to open your storage account, click **staz220training{your-id}**.

-    1. Copy the name of your storage account to Notepad and label it as the storageAccountName.

     The Azure resources required for this lab are now available.